microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityprovider-post-identityproviders.md

 ## Response

-If successful, this method returns a `201 Created` response code and [identityProvider](../resources/identityprovider.md) or [openIdConnectProvider](../resources/openIdConnectProvider.md) object in the response body.
+If successful, this method returns a `201 Created` response code and [identityProvider](../resources/identityprovider.md) or [openIdConnectProvider](../resources/openidconnectprovider.md) (only for Azure AD B2C) object in the response body.
 If unsuccessful, a `4xx` error will be returned with specific details.

 ## Examples